 Where can I give you my feedback regarding Unlimited (Full) Digital Access subscriptions?

 What do I get with Visitor access?

-Visitors can enjoy 10 free articles each month on BaltimoreSun.com, each calendar month, and sign up for breaking news alerts and newsletters, delivered to your inbox.
-Your limited access resets every month, at the beginning of each calendar month.
+Visitors can enjoy a limited number of free articles on BaltimoreSun.com, and sign up for breaking news alerts and newsletters, delivered to your inbox.

 How do I know when I reach my story limit?

-You will be asked to sign up for Unlimited Digital Access once you have reached your monthly limit.
-As you read through stories on BaltimoreSun.com, on-screen notifications will keep you informed of when you are getting close to your limit of free stories, and when you have reached your limit.
+You will be asked to sign up for Unlimited (Full) Digital Access once you have reached your limit.

 Do articles that I am rereading count toward my story limit?

-Visiting a story you've already read will only count once when viewed within the same calendar month.
+Visiting a story you've already read will only count once when viewed within the same period.